Former Yan

 Yan, known in historiography as the Former Yan (前燕 (前燕, Qián Yān); 337–370), was a dynastic state of China ruled by the Murong clan of the Xianbei during the Sixteen Kingdoms period.
 From Liaoning, the Former Yan later conquered and ruled over Hebei, Shaanxi, Shandong and Henan at its peak.
 They were notably the first of several Xianbei states to have establish their rule over the Central Plains.
-The prefix of "Former" is used in historiography to distinguish them from the other Yan states that came after them such as Later Yan.
+The prefix of "Former" is used in historiography to distinguish them from the other Yan states that came after them, such as Later Yan.

 Initially, Murong Huang and his son Murong Jun claimed the Eastern Jin-created title "Prince of Yan", but subsequently, in 352, after seizing most of the former Later Zhao territory, Murong Jun would declare himself emperor, and after that point, the rulers of the Former Yan declared themselves "emperors".
-The Yan changed their capital from time to time, with their last capital, Ye being the most prestigious due to its status as a major population hub.
+The Yan changed their capital from time to time, with their last capital, Ye being the most prestigious, due to its status as a major population hub.

 History

 Background

 The Murong, named after their chieftain of the same name, were a Xianbei tribe under Tanshihuai's confederation during the late-2nd century.
 As the confederation disintegrated, they resettled themselves around the Liaoxi region, where they feuded with the neighbouring Duan and Yuwen tribes.
-During the Three Kingdoms period, when the Cao Wei commander, Sima Yi, campaigned against Gongsun Yuan in 237, the Murong offered their assistance, and after the campaign, they were allowed to move into northern Liaodong.
+During the Three Kingdoms period, when the Cao Wei commander, Sima Yi, campaigned against Gongsun Yuan in 237, the Murong offered their assistance and, after the campaign, they were allowed to move into northern Liaodong.
 They became vassals to the Wei and then their successor, the Western Jin dynasty.

 In 285, Murong Hui was installed as the new chieftain of his tribe.
 Although Hui rebelled against Jin shortly after ascending, he resubmitted in 289 and was given the office of Commander of the Xianbei.
 Hui moved his tribe inwards, eventually settling at Jicheng (棘城, in modern Jinzhou, Liaoning) and making it their capital, where they adopted an agricultural lifestyle and the Jin governing system.
 In 307, he declared himself Grand Chanyu of the Xianbei.

-During the upheaval of the Five Barbarians, Murong Hui welcomed many fleeing refugees into his territory and recruited Chinese scholar-officials into his administration, even setting up new commaderies to accommodate them based on their native provinces.
+During the upheaval of the Five Barbarians, Murong Hui welcomed many fleeing refugees into his territory and recruited Chinese scholar-officials into his administration, even setting up new commanderies to accommodate them based on their native provinces.
 The refugees not only provided the Murong with manpower, but also introduced them to Central Plains culture and advanced agricultural techniques.
 As the Jin was driven out of the north, Hui effectively held independent control over his territory, but retained his status as a Jin vassal.
 Between 317 and 318, the Jin court in Jiankang acknowledged his positions and offered him the title of Duke of Changli.
 Hui initially rejected his ducal title, but in 321, accepted the other title of Duke of Liaodong.